Jim Bellows

-Jim Bellows (November 12, 1922 – March 6, 2009) was an American journalist of the 20th century.
+James Gilbert Bellows (November 12, 1922 – March 6, 2009) was an American journalist of the 20th century.
 Bellows has been credited with the inspiration and nurture of many leading writers of the New Journalism during the 1960s and 1970s.

 Early life

 Bellows was born to a successful Detroit salesman and his family in 1922.
 While he was a child, his parents moved to the Cleveland, Ohio, area.
 Following a common practice of families with "aspirations", and with financial assistance from an aunt, he was sent at 13 years of age to attend South Kent School — a private college-preparatory boarding school for boys in South Kent, Connecticut, graduating in 1940.
 "We were not cradled through those years, and it (South Kent) was a wonderful place to build character."
 The 1940 yearbook shows his nickname as "Maggot", a fond reference to his 5'0" stature, to which he owed his success as coxwain for the SKS crew."

 Bellows went on to attend Kenyon College, before serving as a Navy aviator, training to fly the F6F "Hellcat" in World War II.
 Although he tried to accelerate his training, he didn't ship out until after the war, when he flew from a carrier based near Guam and Saipan.
 He returned to Kenyon after his service, and graduated in 1947 with a B.A. in philosophy.